randop/Notebook/howto/connect_websocket_curl.md

-# Connect and test websocket server using curl
+# How to connect and test a websocket server using curl
 ```
 curl --include --no-buffer \
     --header "Connection: keep-alive, Upgrade" \